delos/cusp-encounters/README.md

 git submodule init
 git submodule update
 ```
-Afterwards you may want to exectue the short shell script
+Afterwards you should exectue the following short shell script.
+You may want to check the contents and execute things line by line.
+If something does not work, some of the comments might help you.
 ```
 ./init.sh
 ```